 The Las Vegas Monorail is primarily intended for tourists.
 It serves the Strip, running between the MGM Grand and SLS Las Vegas with several stops in between.

 Taxis in Las Vegas

 Cab fares in Las Vegas can get expensive, depending on the distance to the destination and the traffic conditions.
-However, they can be useful for short distances when walking is not a viable option.
+They can be useful for short distances when walking isn't a viable option.

 Ride-hailing applications such as Uber and Lyft are also available and can be used to summon a cab to one's location within minutes.

 Driving in Las Vegas

 Expats with a valid licence from another country may legally drive in Nevada until their licence expires or until they are officially resident in the state.
 Once they become residents, expats will need to acquire a local licence.
 This involves taking theory, practical and visual tests.